Annalgr/ChocoShell/README.md

 # ChocoShell
-Lab of software development project
+Lab of software development project, testing how to contribute in Open Source Projects.